Exercises to Slim and Tone Your Thighs

-- Stand straight with the legs shoulder width apart, the torso straight with your arms out in front of you or behind your neck.
+- Stand straight with the legs shoulder width apart, the torso straight, and your arms out in front of you or behind your neck.

-- Bend your knees while lowering your butt as far as you can while still keeping the torso erect.
+- Bend your knees while lowering your butt as far as you can.
+Keep the torso erect throughout the movement.

 - Now go up and down to complete 3 sets of 20 repetitions each.

 If you want to increase the intensity, you can do this same exercise while holding a pair of dumbbells.